...

 The Initial Stride: Material Preparation for Laser Welding

 Material preparation is the most crucial first step in the laser welding process.
 The quality of the final weld is significantly influenced by the cleanliness and proper alignment of the materials to be welded.
 It is important to ensure that the materials’ surface is free from contaminants like dirt, oil, rust, and oxide layers.
-Any residue on the surface can lead to weld defects, such as pores, cracks, or incomplete fusion.
+Any residue on the surface can lead to welding defects, such as pores, cracks, or incomplete fusion.
 Therefore, meticulous preparation of the materials is essential for achieving strong and durable welds.

 1. Material Selection